Cengiz Aktar

-Cengiz Aktar (born 1955 in Istanbul) is a Turkish political scientist, essayist and columnist.
+Cengiz Aktar (born 1955) is a Turkish political scientist, essayist and columnist.
 He has published numerous books on the European Union and its relations with Turkey.
 He was a director at the UNHCR and worked extensively with the European Commission.
 He initiated a campaign calling for an apology of the Turkish citizens towards the Armenians for the Armenian genocide.

 Biography

 Born in Istanbul in 1955, Cengiz Aktar studied in the Lycée de Galatasaray then went on to study in the Sorbonne in Paris where he obtained a PhD in Economic Epistemology in 1982.
 He continued to collaborate with his PhD advisor, Alain Caillé within the framework of La Revue du MAUSS.
+Aktar has been nominated in 2010 Chevalier at the French Ordre du Mérite.

 He is a professor of political science presently invited at the University of Athens [EKPA].
 He is a former director at the United Nations, specializing in asylum policies.
 He is known to be one of the leading advocates of Turkey's integration into the EU.
 He was the Chair of European Studies at Bahçeşehir University.
 In 1999, he initiated a civil initiative for Istanbul's candidacy for the title of European Capital of Culture.
 Istanbul successfully held the title in 2010.
 He also headed the initiative called "European Movement 2002" which aimed at putting pressure on the lawmaker to speed up political reforms necessary to begin the negotiation phase with the EU.
 In December 2008, he developed the idea of an online apology campaign addressed to Armenians and supported by a number of Turkish intellectuals as well as over 32.454 citizens of Turkey.
 In February 2011 he coordinated the participation of Turkish visitors to Auschwitz-Birkenau within Aladdin Project.
 Upon return he developed the idea of Holocaust education for mid-level college students.
 The project run for three school years with ENKA schools in Istanbul.

 Before Athens Aktar has been the Chair of European Union Studies in the Economic and Administrative Sciences Department of Bahçeşehir University.
 He also taught in the International Relations Department of Galatasaray University.
 He extensively wrote, taught and trained about the European Union and its relations with Turkey.

 From 1989 to 1994, while working for the United Nations High Commissioner for Refugees he performed the duties of vice-director of the Informal Consultations consisting of Western countries, the IOM and the UNHCR.
 Later on the Informal Consultations went independent from the UN and became the International Center for Migration Policy Development, based in Vienna and headed by the late Jonas Widgren.
 From 1994 to 1999, he was the head of the United Nations's mission in Slovenia.
 His career within the United Nations spans 22 years.